aritchie/bluetoothle/docs/android.md

 // defaults to true.
 Background writes on most android devices seem to throw an exception if not connected on the main thread
 AndroidConfig.WriteOnMainThread = true;

-// The MTU size to negotiate on connection.
-This is specific to Android only where this negotiation is not automatic.
-// If you set this, there will be a slight delay post connection as the MTU is negotiated
-// The size can be up to 512, but you should be careful with anything above 255 in practice AndroidConfig.MaxTransmissionUnitSize;

 // Force Pre-lollipop BLE Scanner - this is more for testing AndroidConfig.ForcePreLollipopScanner = true;
 ```